LENSHOOD/lenshood.github.io/source/_posts/2022-summary.md

 ## New Year Plan

-1. Architecture and solution design
+### Architecture and solution design

-   - case
+I already got involved in two or three projects that need to do architecture design or make solutions.
+But obviously I did it just by intuition rather than methodology.

-   - book
+So it's important and urgent for me to build sense about architecture and solution design.
+Practice is a good way, but also I prepare to read some books to build systematic knowledge.

-2. External impact
+### External impact

 - article
 - session
 - open source

-3. Cloud knowledge
+### Cloud knowledge

 - OS
 - visualization
 - network
 - storage
 - k8s

-4. reading
+### reading

 - two classical
 - one performance
 - maybe DB

-5. travel
+### travel